 Traditions, artisans

 Siena has a vibrant civic life.
-Suppose you visit a few days before the Palio.
-In that case, you will probably find people singing and eating in the streets to celebrate the upcoming race.
-There are many artisan shops in the medieval lanes where you can shop for leather, clothes, and souvenirs.
+If you visit a few days before the Palio, you will probably find people singing and eating in the streets to celebrate the upcoming race.
+There are also many artisan shops in the medieval lanes where you can buy leather, clothes, and souvenirs.

 ©Viator